 There will be 2 exams in this class: one in December, and one in April.
-These exams are scheduled by the Registrar, and will be held online.
+These exams are scheduled by the Registrar.

 The exams may include multiple choice, true-false, and matching-type questions, in addition to written-answer questions.
 All material in this course is testable including lectures, online lessons, videos, and assignments.